Institute for Development and Research in Banking Technology: Research conferences

-The institute organises a good international conference, in an area of relevance to the institute, every year to promote exchange of the latest knowledge, experiences, research findings and technical know-how so as to attain and sustain international standards of excellence in banking technology.
-The main idea is to bring to the country the latest research findings in various facets of Information Technology so that the relevant ideas can be explored further and considered for application in the Indian banking and financial sector.
+Every year, the institute organizes an international conference in an area of relevance to the institute.
+The conferences are intended to promote an exchange of the latest knowledge, experiences, research findings and technical know-how in information technology and its application in the Indian banking and financial sector.

 During the last seven years, the institute organized the following three conferences: